Orienteering Competitions within SEOA

 The Kent Night Cup Series runs during the winter months, with events organised by Saxons, DFOK, Southdowns Orienteers and Mole Valley.
 The series is co-ordinated by SAXONS.

-The South East Sprint Championships is a two round event for SEOA members.
+The South East Sprint Championships is a two round event for SEOA members with the results of the two rounds being combined to determine the overall winners.
 Non-SEOA runners are encouraged to enter but are not eligible for medals.